mt-mods/signs_lib/API.md

   * `allow_hanging = bool`

     If `true`, allow the registration function to create a "hanging from the ceiling" version of the initial, base sign node.
+Its name will be the same as the base node name, with "_wall" deleted from the name (if present), and "_hanging" appended.
+For example, "default:sign_wall_wood" becomes "default:sign_wood_hanging".

     Default: `nil`

   * `allow_onpole = bool`

-    Allow creation of an on-pole variant of the base sign.
+    Allow creation of an on-pole variant of the base sign, named the same as the base sign, with "_wall" deleted and "_onpole" appended.
+Example: "default:sign_wall_wood" becomes "default:sign_wood_onpole"

     Default: `nil`

   * `allow_onpole_horizontal = bool`

     Allow creation of an on-horizontal-pole variant.
 This flag is independent of `allow_onpole`; the mod may specify either or both.
+Its name will be the base node name, with "_wall" deleted and "_onpole_horiz" appended.
+Example:  "default:sign_wall_wood" becomes "default:sign_wood_onpole_horiz".

     Default: `nil`

+  * `allow_yard = bool`

+    Allow creation of a yard sign variant, named the same as the base sign, with "_wall" deleted and "_yard" appended.
+Example: "default:sign_wall_wood" becomes "default:sign_wood_yard"

   * `allow_widefont = bool`